 4. Look for a commitment of malpractice insurance carriers

 With claims-made coverage business it’s easy for new malpractice insurance carriers to enter the marketplace.
 Many new carriers target specific markets to collect as much premium as possible.
-They’ll write business until the claims start coming in and then leave law firm high and dry.
+They’ll write business until the claims start coming in and then leave the law firm high and dry.

 What is the carrier’s claims philosophy?
 Do they fight to the death or do they settle without a fight.
 Does the carrier have specialized knowledge of attorney malpractice claims?
 Or, is the person handling a law firm’s’ claim a generalist handling other claims such as homeowners, personal auto or other types of malpractice claims.

 5. Weigh Your Options from a Relevant Coverage Standpoint

 The policy needs to fit the needs of your law firm based on your areas of practice and other relationships.
 Does it match up with the specific exposures you face?
 Does the carrier or agent offer other needed coverages such as Crime Insurance or Cyber/Data Breach Coverage?

 Even though you are concerned about the stability of the malpractice insurance carrier, the agent can be a very important component.
 An independent insurance agent/broker can provide addition insight as to which carrier best fits your needs and maybe if it is time to change carriers.
 Many agents have outlasted most lawyers professional liability insurance carriers' comings and goings.